Sapd/SteamChecksReborn/README.md

     * Cache resets on plugin-reload / server restart
 * `CacheDeniedPlayers` -- Don't check players again, which failed checks and kick directly
     * Cache resets on plugin-reload / server restart
-    * Default is false, as players can't join if their have their profile on private - and then try to re-join with profile set to public
+    * Default is false, as players can't join if their have their profile on private - and then try to re-join with the same profile set to public
 * `CommunityBan` (`true` or `false`) -- Kick when the player is community-banned
 * `TradeBan` (`true` or `false`) -- Kick when the player is trade-banned
 * `PrivateProfile` (`true` or `false`) -- Kick when the player has a private profile.
 Most checks depend on it